Ameeba Chat

 Yes.
 Notes are designed to work across Chat and Pseudopod, so your writing stays available across the wider Ameeba environment instead of being isolated in one app.

-Secret Note is a secure sharing workflow for sensitive information such as passwords, one-time instructions, personal handoffs, recovery details, or private messages that should be handled more carefully than a normal chat.
+Secret Note is a secure sharing workflow for sensitive information such as passwords, one-time instructions, personal handoffs, recovery details, or sensitive messages that should be handled more carefully than a normal chat.

 Secret Notes are end-to-end encrypted when sent to contacts inside Ameeba.
 When a Secret Note is created outside Ameeba through the frontend web page, it is encrypted for secure delivery, but that external web flow is different from in-app end-to-end encrypted delivery.

-Use Notes for your ongoing private writing across Ameeba.
+Use Notes for your ongoing encrypted writing across Ameeba.
 Use Secret Note when you need a more controlled sharing flow for something sensitive, temporary, or intentionally restricted.

 Yes.
 Secret Note supports encrypted sharing outside the core app flow through the frontend web experience, making it useful when the recipient is not already communicating with you inside Ameeba.

-How day-to-day communication works, from direct messages to larger private meetings.
+How day-to-day communication works, from direct messages to larger encrypted meetings.

 You can add people with a secure invite link, an in-person QR code scan, or an invite code.
 Ameeba does not access your contacts or address book.
 Once accepted, both of you can chat securely using aliases.